Wrongful Death Defendant in Florida: Damages, Exposure, and Asset Protection

 Insurance Limits and Uninsurable Exposure

-The first problem is policy limits.
+The first is policy limits.
 A standard Florida auto policy carries $100,000/$300,000 in bodily injury liability coverage.
 A personal umbrella insurance policy adds $1 million to $5 million.
 Even with a $2 million umbrella, the defendant’s total coverage may be a fraction of the verdict in a wrongful death case involving a high-earning decedent with dependents.

-The second problem is punitive damages.
+The second is punitive damages.
 Florida public policy prohibits insurance coverage for punitive damages assessed against the insured for the insured’s own direct wrongdoing.
 If a jury awards $1 million in compensatory damages and $3 million in punitive damages, the defendant’s insurance may cover the compensatory portion but not the punitive award.
 The $3 million punitive judgment becomes the defendant’s personal obligation.

 Inadequate policy limits for compensatory damages combined with zero coverage for punitive damages make wrongful death the most dangerous liability category for personal assets.